-Carlo is regularly instructed in his own right and as junior counsel in commercial matters involving, for example: civil fraud, conspiracy, shareholder disputes, directors’ duties, breaches of trust, freezing injunctions, the sale of goods, the supply of goods and services, bailment, franchise agreements, hire agreements and defective products.
+Carlo is regularly instructed as sole counsel, junior counsel, and increasingly in a leading capacity, in commercial matters involving for example: civil fraud, conspiracy, shareholder disputes, directors’ duties, breaches of trust, freezing injunctions, the sale of goods, the supply of goods and services, bailment, franchise agreements, hire agreements and defective products.

 He has experience of cases with international elements including issues of jurisdiction and choice of law, and can often make himself available at short notice where the case requires it for example where an interim injunction is to be applied for or resisted.

-Carlo is also frequently engaged to advise on contracts as they are being negotiated, and is happy to do so on a public access basis where appropriate.
+Carlo is also engaged to advise on contracts as they are being negotiated, and is happy to do so on a public access basis where appropriate.

 - Ingenious Litigation – Carlo is instructed, with Ben Quiney QC, and Frederick Simpson for one of the lead Defendants in the Ingenious Litigation.
 The litigation concerns the alleged fraudulent and negligent mis-selling of investments in a series of film and game finance schemes.
 The Claimants total over 500 and bring claims for in excess of £100m.
 The case was recently named as one of The Lawyer’s Top 20 cases of 2018.
 Carlo and Ben have recently been successful in applying for security for costs from a commercial litigation funder funding a number of the Claimants’ claims.

 - St Vincent v Picton Jones – Carlo, with Ben Quiney QC, successfully resisted the joinder of their client (a UK asset management company) to a long-running claim based upon a conspiracy to sell land in Poland at undervalue, and thereby strip a Polish company of its main asset.
 The case involved questions of Cypriot and Polish law and limitation periods, reflective loss, and conspiracy to cause loss by unlawful means.